PirateNetwork/pirate_black_website/README.md

 # To backup the private key of a z address
 ./komodo-cli -ac_name=PIRATE z_exportkey "zaddr"

-# Get z balance (hidden funds don't show in transaprent commands)
+# Get z balance (hidden funds don't show in transparent commands)
 ./komodo-cli -ac_name=PIRATE z_gettotalbalance

 # To send mined coins to a z address